RuedigerVoigt/bote/contributing.md

  bloat by implementing too many features.

  * Please adhere to [PEP8](https://www.python.org/dev/peps/pep-0008/).
- * The code should included documentation.
+ * The code should include some documentation.
  * Variable names should be speaking.
+ * Type hints are necessary.